 To help get the gears turning, here are some ideas the developers of ArduSat have come up with for experiments and apps to run on the satellite:

 Please leave comments and share your ideas, or enter them in the Discover Space Challenge!

-SCIENCE

 Meteor hunter: Small meteors that strike the atmosphere every day created trails of ionized gas in the atmosphere in the upper atmosphere.
-Write an experiment to try and detect meteor impacts, by listening for radio stations beyond the horizon, reflected by the meteor trails! (inspired by Phil Johnson, telescope builder and meteor hunter from Calgary, Canada)
+Write an experiment to try and detect meteor impacts, by listening for radio stationsrizon, reflected by the meteor trails! (inspired by Phil Johnson, telescope builder and meteor hunter from Calgary, Canada)

 Van Allen: Detect the South Atlantic anomaly, using the GPS for ionospheric sounding, radiation sensors and cameras, the magnetometer, and more.